-- The student must be enrolled as a full-time student.
-Full-time enrollment for a Graduate Assistant is defined as six credit hours for fall and spring semesters and three credit hours for the summer term. - 2.
-The student must be appointed for 10 20 hours per week (0.25 to 0.50 FTE) to the assigned work as a GA, GRA, or GTA.
-The maximum effort cannot exceed 0.5 FTE.
-The student is expected to commit the remaining time to the pursuit of their graduate or professional study.
+1. The student must be enrolled as a full-time student.
+Full-time enrollment for a Graduate Assistant is defined as six credit hours for fall and spring semesters and three credit hours for the summer term.

-- 3. The work the student is being appointed for must be related to the student's program of study. - 4.
+- 2. The student must be appointed for 10 20 hours per week (0.25 to 0.50 FTE) to the assigned work as a GA, GRA, or GTA. - 3.
+The work the student is being appointed for must be related to the student's program of study. - 4.
 The student must receive a minimum stipend of \$500 per calendar month.
-Students who apply for and are awarded competitive fellowships or scholarships from non-University sources or students paid from training grants may be paid at the rate established by the funding source (i.e., ASPH, NIH, NSF, etc.).
+Students may not receive a stipend that exceeds the annually established maximum without prior approval of the Dean of their college.